leeola/docs/contents/guides/koding-overview/index.md

 *make* your Wordpress blog on Koding, and if you really want to host it on Koding wait a while and buy an Always-On VM.
 Just be aware of the design goals.

-## Is Koding a Production Host?

-No. Read the above sections, they are important.